The Fat Man and the Field Marshall

 Eddie Jackson and Courtney Brown are childhood best friends from a poor neighborhood.
 Eddie is the troublemaker, drawn to Detroit’s seamier side; Courtney is his quiet, serious sidekick.
 As they grow older in a city with dwindling job options, they go their separate ways.
 But when Eddie dives into the heroin trade, Courtney faces a choice: play it safe and stay broke, or join his friend’s burgeoning empire and get rich.

-LISTEN TO CHAPTER THREE
+LISTEN TO EPISODE THREE

 THE FAT MAN RECRUITS THE FIELD MARSHALL

 Crimetown is Marc Smerling and Zac Stuart-Pontier.
 This season is made in partnership with Gimlet Media and Spotify.
 It’s produced by Samantha Lee, John White, Rob Szypko, and Soraya Shockley.
 The senior producer is Drew Nelles.
 Editing by Marc Smerling and Zac Stuart-Pontier.
 Editing help from Alex Blumberg and Caitlin Kenney.
 Fact-checking by Jennifer Blackman.
 This episode was mixed, sound designed, and scored by Kenny Kusiak.
 Original music this season composed by Homer Steinweiss.
 We recorded some original music at Rustbelt Studios in Detroit in partnership with Detroit Sound Conservancy.
 Special thanks to Carleton Gholz and Maurice “Pirahnahead” Herd.